The inner covering of the gun body

 With the development of armor materials, modern anti-armor warhead has higher and higher requirements on the materials of explosive forming munition type hood.
 The formation of a longer and more stable jet requires high density, high sound velocity, good thermal conductivity, and high dynamic fracture elongation.
 In addition, it is required that the material has a fine grain, low recrystallization temperature, certain texture, and other microstructure.

 Tantalum and depleted uranium have high density, high dynamic elongation, and arson.
-Especially, tantalum has a high density (16.6g/cm3) and good dynamic characteristics, which is a kind of material mainly used in the research of explosive forming ammunition type.
+Especially, tantalum has a high density (16.6g/cm3) and good dynamic characteristics, which is a kind of material mainly used in the research of explosive forming ammunition types.
 As a material of explosively formed munitions, tantalum is widely used in TOW-2B, TOW-NG, and other U.S. missiles.
 Ballistic experiments show that tantalum’s affinity is 30%~35% higher than that of copper, and can reach 150mm.

-At present, the research of using tantalum as the coating material mainly focuses on improving the processing technology and saving the cost.
-Among them, the United States Army Equipment Research and Development Center (ARDEC) uses P/M method to develop explosively formed tantalum cartridge type housing; Two kinds of tantalum powders, PM2 and PM4, are pressed by static pressure, sintered, extruded and processed into blank material, and then annealed and forged by rotary forging, tantalum cartridge prepared in this way can be successfully applied to a well-shaped explosive forming projectile; German Smart-155mm end-sensitive projectile is one of the most advanced end-sensitive projectiles in the world today.
-The missile is made of thin-wall structure, and its sensitive device has high anti-interference ability, which can work normally in fog or the bad environment; The BONUS-155mm dexterous shell, jointly developed by the Swedish Bofors Company and the ground weapon group, has been mass-produced and is suitable for 45-caliber artillery.
+At present, the research on using tantalum as the coating material mainly focuses on improving the processing technology and saving the cost.
+Among them, the United States Army Equipment Research and Development Center (ARDEC) uses the P/M method to develop explosively formed tantalum cartridge type housing; Two kinds of tantalum powders, PM2 and PM4, are pressed by static pressure, sintered, extruded, and processed into blank material, and then annealed and forged by rotary forging, tantalum cartridge prepared in this way can be successfully applied to a well-shaped explosive forming projectile; German Smart-155mm end-sensitive projectile is one of the most advanced end-sensitive projectiles in the world today.
+The missile is made of a thin-wall structure, and its sensitive device has high anti-interference ability, which can work normally in fog or a bad environment; The BONUS-155mm dexterous shell, jointly developed by the Swedish Bofors Company and the ground weapon group, has been mass-produced and is suitable for 45-caliber artillery.

 High purity materials are required for the electrochemical cover of explosive forming.
 Trace elements have a great influence on the physical properties of the cover material, and ultimately affect the penetration depth of the projectile.
-The purity of tantalum has an influence on the strength, crystal structure and the length of the explosive forming projectile (EFP).
+The purity of tantalum has an influence on the strength, crystal structure, and length of the explosive forming projectile (EFP).
 Therefore, the purity of tantalum shall be strictly controlled in the preparation process.

 Ultra-high vacuum aspirating material

 Ultra-high vacuum aspirating material (tantalum alloy) is used in night vision equipment in conventional defense weapons.
 Using 15% tantalum as the framework and titanium as the adsorbent of hydrogen, oxygen, nitrogen, carbon monoxide, carbon dioxide, water vapor, methane, neon, and other gases can improve the service life of the inspiratory material.
-This material can be applied to the infrared camera tube in the active infrared night-vision instrument and the low-light tube in the passive low-light night vision instrument, to ensure the long-term high vacuum in the vacuum tube, so as to achieve the high efficiency, high life span and improve the definition of the night vision instrument.
+This material can be applied to the infrared camera tube in the active infrared night-vision instrument and the low-light tube in the passive low-light night vision instrument, to ensure the long-term high vacuum in the vacuum tube, so as to achieve the high efficiency, high-life span and improve the definition of the night vision instrument.